MngSebastian/snap/README.md

-# This is a Front end challange from https://www.frontendmentor.io
+# This is a Front end challenge from https://www.frontendmentor.io.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).